scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 By default, Codebraid requires that code be divided into complete units.
 For example, a code block must contain an entire loop, or an entire function definition.
-Codebraid’s build-in code execution system can detect the presence of an incomplete unit of code because it interferes with stdout and stderr processing, in which case Codebraid will raise an error.
+Codebraid’s built-in code execution system can detect the presence of an incomplete unit of code because it interferes with stdout and stderr processing, in which case Codebraid will raise an error.
 Attempting to run an incomplete unit of code with a Jupyter